dataplat/FabricTools/docs/en-US/Get-FabricWorkspaceDatasetRefreshes.md

 ## INPUTS

-## OUTPUTS

 ### Guid.
 You can pipe a string that contains the workspace ID to Get-FabricWorkspaceDatasetRefreshes.

 {{ Fill in the Description }}

+## OUTPUTS

+### Array.
+Get-FabricWorkspaceDatasetRefreshes returns an array of refresh history objects.

+{{ Fill in the Description }}

 ## NOTES

-Alias: Get-PowerBIWorkspaceDatasetRefreshes, Get-FabWorkspaceDatasetRefreshes
+Alias: Get-FabWorkspaceDatasetRefreshes

+Author: Ioana Bouariu

 ## RELATED LINKS

 {{ Fill in the related links here }}